BMX and Trials riding in Aberdeen, Aberdeenshire & Moray

 BMX, or to give it its rather dated and very uncool proper name - Bicycle Motocross has at last gained credibility with adults, as shown by its inclusion since 2008 in the Olympics.
 This follows hard on the heels of cycling's governing body, the UCI (Union Cycliste Internationale), recognising and sanctioning the BMX world championships.

 We admit that BMX is an area of cycling we don't know too much about, so if there is anything you think we should include on the Cycle Grampian website then please let us know.
 Contact details are on the link at the bottom of the page.

-Street riders make use of urban and public spaces to perform tricks.
-These tricks can be performed on curbs, handrails, stairs, ledges, banks, and other obstacles.
+BMX street riders make use of urban and public spaces to perform tricks.
+These tricks can be performed on kerbs, handrails, stairs, ledges, banks, and other obstacles.
 Styles among street riders vary, as riders often depend upon their own urban surroundings.

 Trails are paths that lead to jumps made of heavily compacted dirt.
 Trails riding is sometimes also referred to as "dirt jumping".

 Flatland differs from the other BMX disciplines in that the terrain used is a smooth, flat surface, for example a car park or large area of pavement.
 Tricks are performed by spinning and balancing in a variety of body and bicycle positions.